endaaman/tym/README.md

 ### Other distros

-Downlaod the latest realease from [Releases](https://github.com/endaaman/tym/releases), extract it and run as bellow
+Download the latest release from [Releases](https://github.com/endaaman/tym/releases), extract it and run as below

 ```
 $ ./configure